 Another resource the Pacific Northwest has been actively investing in is demand response, which the NWPCC defines as "a non-persistent intentional change in net electricity usage by end-use customers from normal consumptive patterns in response to a request on behalf of, or by, a power and/or distribution/ transmission system operator.
 This change is driven by an agreement, potentially financial, or tariff between two or more participating parties."
 In layman's terms, demand response is the voluntary and temporary reduction or shift in consumers' use of electricity in response to specific system conditions or price signals.
 Demand response programs and products, like demand voltage regulation and time-of-use rates, can help the region meet loads during peak times.
 The NWPCC recognizes that demand response is capable of providing energy, capacity and ancillary services while also acting as a replacement of new resources.
+However, only a portion of this resource may be available for LSRD replacement, as the lowest cost forms of the resource are being actively adopted to help Northwest utilities meet other challenges.

 Another significant resource that the region has continued to rely on is energy efficiency, which is similar to demand response, but is defined as "any reduction in electric power consumption as a result of an increase in the efficiency of energy use, production, or distribution."
-Energy efficiency is currently the second largest resource utilized by the region, second only to hydropower, and according to the NWPCC 2021 Power Plan, since 1980 has resulted in \$4 billion in consumer electric bill savings as well as avoided 25 MT of CO2 emissions.
+Energy efficiency is currently the second largest resource utilized by the region, second only to hydropower, and according to the NWPCC 2021 Power Plan, since 1980 has resulted in \$4 billion in consumer electric bill savings as well as avoided 25 MMT of CO2 emissions.
 The NWPCC recommends that the region acquire at least 750 aMW of the resource by 2027 and at least 2,400 aMW by 2042 through ratepayer funded programs, researching emerging energy efficiency technologies at levels equal to or greater than 2020 levels, continuing market research and related analysis, and supporting initiatives to enhance building codes and appliance standards at the state and federal level.
 While recent developments in wind and solar technologies have become competitive with energy efficiency measures in terms of cost, it will be through the efficient management of all of these low cost resources, i.e., demand response, energy efficiency, new renewables, and hydropower, to ensure that the region is meeting its future energy needs with a reliable and economical power supply.

 As the cost of onshore wind energy development has fallen, so has the cost of developing offshore wind farms.
 Offshore wind resources are abundant, stronger and more consistent than land-based wind resources.
 While most offshore wind development has occurred on the East Coast of the U.S., the U.S. Department of Energy's Wind Energy Technology Office has identified the potential of 2,000GW in annual capacity from the resource in state and federal waters.
 In 2021, Oregon and California each passed legislation that lays the groundwork for their respective state to develop offshore wind programs.
-In Washington, plans for the first offshore wind farm off the Olympic Peninsula were proposed in 2022, and the Quinault Indian Nation has proposed the Nagwia's up floating offshore wind project in in their adjudicated usual and accustomed fishing areas.
+In Washington, plans for the first offshore wind farm off the Olympic Peninsula were proposed in 2022.